vavrusa/vavrusa.github.io/_drafts/2015-08-03-embedding-luajit.md

 real	0m0.135s
 ```

-Whoa, this is an order of magnitude faster and `jit.dump` shows that it succeeded to find a trace for the whole callback.
+This is an order of magnitude faster, and `jit.dump` shows that it succeeded to find a trace for the whole callback.
 Usually there are a few aborted traces before it finds it, it's nothing to worry about.

 *Note* - Branches are not allowed in traces, so the compiler deals with it by spawning side traces.
-The [LuaJIT performance guide][luajit-perfguide] states that highly biased are *okay*, as the most likely branch is going to get compiled in the root trace.
+The [LuaJIT performance guide][luajit-perfguide] states, that highly biased branches are *okay*, as the most likely branch is going to get compiled in the root trace.
 However here we can't presume anything about the branching.
 Have a look at the ["Tracing JITs and modern CPUs part 3"][luajit-badcase] for more information.

 Since we're close to the **8M** callbacks/s figure, we can have a look at the profile to fine tune the remaining slowdowns.

-### Finding hotspots with LuaJIT profiler
+## Finding hotspots with LuaJIT profiler

 Mike Pall [introduced][luajit-p] the sampling profiler for the 2.1, which I highly recommend for the performance improvements only.
 The sampling rate is configurable and it's really quick.
 Let's have a look at it first.

 ```bash
 $ echo "require('jit.p').start('vl')" >> test.lua